List of Marvel Comics characters: S: Shannon Stillwell

 Shannon Stillwell is a character appearing in American comic books published by Marvel Comics.
 She was created by Dan Slott and Adam Kubert and first appeared in The Amazing Spider-Man: Renew Your Vows #3 (October 2015), which takes place in an alternate reality.
 Her mainstream continuity counterpart first appeared in The Amazing Spider-Man (vol. 4) #1 (December 2015).

 Renew Your Vows

 During the "Secret Wars" storyline, this version of Shannon Stillwell works for Empire Unlimited as its head researcher and wore a special suit that enabled her to copy the abilities of Demolition Man.

 Mainstream continuity

 Shannon Stillwell works as a scientist for Empire Unlimited under Regent.
-Unlike the her alternate reality counterpart, she does not wear a power-copying suit.

-Shannon Stillwell was later confirmed to be related to Farley Stillwell and Harlan Stillwell and is the daughter of Melodia Stillwell, also known as Madame Monstrosity.
-Melodia wanted to make sure that Shannon is not misusing the family talents like her brothers did when they created Scorpion and the Human Fly.
-Shannon then learns from Madame Monstrosity about the news revolving around Spider-Boy and that she will be going after him.
+Unlike her alternate reality counterpart, she does not wear a power-copying suit.
+Stillwell is later revealed to be related to Farley Stillwell and Harlan Stillwell and is the daughter of Melodia Stillwell, also known as Madame Monstrosity.

-Shannon later obtains Super-Adaptoid's arm from Taskmaster and reverse-engineers it for Killionaire to create Toy Soldier, a sentient action figure who can replicate the abilities of the Avengers.

 Shannon Stillwell in other media

 Shannon Stillwell appears in the Spider-Man episode "The Cellar", voiced by Kathreen Khavari.
 This version is the personal assistant of Regent.